Prasadmadhusanka/Development-of-comprehensive-R-Package-for-visualization-interactive-nearest-location-using-Leaflet/README.md

 ## Repository Overview

-This repository contains the complete development process and documentation for creating an R package developed for visualizing interactive nearest locatins using Leaflet.
+This repository contains the complete development process and documentation for creating an R package **"nearPointR"** developed for visualizing interactive nearest locatins using Leaflet.
 The package,

 ## Table of Content